SonawaneAshwini/Car-Showroom-Management-System/README.md

-# Project Overview:

-•	The project aims to create a car showroom management system using Java and object-oriented programming (OOP) concepts.
-•	It involves designing classes, implementing inheritance, and utilizing polymorphism.

 # Project Setup:
 o	Create a new Java project in your preferred IDE (e.g., Eclipse, IntelliJ, or Visual Studio Code).